eigenholser/vaers-data-report/README.md

 The United States Federal Government Department of Health and Human Services operates the Vaccine Adverse Event Reporting System.
 This is a voluntary reporting system for vaccine adverse events.
 It has been estimated that only 1% of vaccine adverse events are reported.
+That deserves a citation but I don't have one right now.

 This is a very simple tool written in Kotlin that will correlate the VAERS ID for COVID19 vaccinations in the Vaccination dataset with the VAERS ID in the